All Episodes

 And I can tell you, and I'm telling you in a roundabout way, because I think it's going to be up to the sources.

-It's going to be up to the to the Justice Department and to the Senate to talk to the right people.
+It's going to be up to the Justice Department and to the Senate to talk to the right people to see this evidence on its face.

-We have the lawyer for this this witness that wanted to tell Congress tonight that if we lift the NDA, the world can know the truth.
+We have the lawyer for this witness that wanted to tell Congress tonight that if we lift the NDA, the world can know the truth.

 We're going to blow this wide open tonight.

-We'll have an update on this story tomorrow because nobody else in the media is covering it because they just suck.
+We'll see you then, and we'll have more of an update on this story tomorrow because nobody else in the media is covering it because they just suck.

 They just are so lazy.